amiralles/contest/README.md

 ```

-#### How to test your code under different cultures.
+#### How to test your code under different culture settings
 Often times you have to make sure that your code works under different regional settings.
+Some testing
-Some testing frameworks allow you to do that by adding data annotations to your test cases, something like this:
+frameworks allow you to do that by adding data annotations to your test cases, something like this:

 ```cs
 [Test]